solidify/azure-devops-backup-tool-docs/restore.md

 ## Creating and Setting Up the Git Repository for Mapping Files

 1. **Create a New Git Repository**:
-   - Create a new Git repository to hold the mapping files.
+   - Create the Git repository to hold the backup/restore infrastructure and the mapping files.
-   - After going through this guide, the Git repository should contain the following files (the file names must match exactly):
+   - After going through this guide, the Git repository should contain a folder (e.g. "mappings") with the following files (the file names must match exactly):
-     - `identity_map.csv`
+     - `mappings/identity_map.csv`
-     - `queueid_map.csv`
+     - `mappings/queueid_map.csv`
-     - `serviceconnection_map.csv`
+     - `mappings/serviceconnection_map.csv`

 2. **Add and Commit the Mapping Files**:
    - Add the mapping files to the repository.
    - Commit the changes.
    - Example:
      ```sh
+     cd mappings
      git add identity_map.csv queueid_map.csv serviceconnection_map.csv
      git commit -m "Add mapping files for ADO restore"
      git push origin main
      ```

+3. **Modify the restore pipeline**:
+   - Ensure that your **ado-backup-tool-import** step has the property `mappingFilePath: '$(System.DefaultWorkingDirectory)/mappings'`.
+The pipeline will then use the mappings in this folder to map all resources correctly.

 ## Instructions to Map Azure DevOps Agent Queue IDs Before Restoring a Backup